DUNEDOO PRESCHOOL PHILOSOPHY

 Please speak to the Director if you have any concerns about your child.

-Our philosophy is to provide a safe and nurturing environment where children and families develop a sense of belonging, feel valued and form relationships.
-Communication and interactions between children, families, educators and community is supported by an “open door” policy whereby all individuals become involved learners and participants.
+Dunedoo Preschool strives to provide an environment where children and families develop a sense of belonging, feel valued and form relationships.
+Communication and interactions between children, families, educators and community is supported by an “open door” policy whereby all individuals respectfully become involved learners and participants.

 CHILDREN

-We acknowledge the importance of play based learning and aim to provide opportunities for learning environments to encourage: exploration, discovery, creativity, improvisation, imagination and problem solving, as well as fostering self esteem, emotional wellbeing, communication, socialisation, collaboration and self help skills.
+We acknowledge the importance of play based learning and provide opportunities for learning environments to encourage; exploration, discovery, creativity, improvisation, imagination, individuality and problem solving.
+We foster self-esteem, emotional wellbeing, communication, socialisation, culture, collaboration and self-help skills.

-We believe that childhood is a unique and valuable stage of life and that during this time the child learns knowledge, skills and attitudes that impact on the rest of their life.
-Through our daily interactions we strive to ensure that children are treated with respect in regards to their individuality and capability, developing through stages, each having their own growth rate, special talents and strengths.
+We believe childhood is a unique and valuable stage of life, and throughout this time the child learns knowledge, skills and attitudes that impacts life long values.
+Through daily interactions we ensure they are treated with respect in their individuality and capability, developing through stages, growth rates, special talents and strengths.

 FAMILIES

-Building relationships with families is important to sustaining authenticity, transparency and trust.
-The inclusion of the being, belonging and becoming framework in collaboration with educators will recognise each other’s knowledge of the child, share perspectives and communicate respectfully with one another.
+Building relationships and rapport with families sustains authenticity, transparency and trust.
+The Being, Belonging and Becoming framework in collaboration with educators, recognises each other's knowledge of the child, to share perspectives and communicate respectfully with one another.
+We value families' beliefs, customs and culture, and support family contributions and confidentiality at all times.

 EDUCATORS